mdlincoln/mdlincoln.github.io/_posts/2014-07-10-sparql-for-humanists.md

 ## Searching Europeana LOD with SPARQL

 SPARQL lets us translate LOD's heavily interlinked, graph data into normalized, tabular data like the kind you can open up in Excel, with rows and columns.
-Let's say I want to get a list of Europeana **images**, with their titles and creators.
+Let's say I want to get a list of Europeana images, with their titles and creators.
 Our first step is understanding how the data model works.
 Like many cultural LOD providers, Europeana has a... *complex* data model.
 I don't want to paper over this complexity, so please bear with the following.